Email About

 Role and focus

-I am a CTO-level technical leader focused on reducing organisational and technical risk through earlier, clearer decisions.
+I am a technical leader focused on reducing organisational and technical risk through earlier, clearer decisions.

 I work at the intersection of architecture, product ambition and organisational structure.
 Most systemic failure is not caused by poor code.
 It is caused by unclear authority, delayed decisions and trade-offs that no one is explicitly accountable for.
 My role is to design those decision surfaces before they fracture delivery.